Philadelphia Construction Accident Attorney

 There are a seemingly infinite number of causes for construction accidents.
 If you sustained an injury due to someone else’s negligence, there are several things you can do to receive compensation for any damages you sustained.
 Some of the most vital things you should do immediately after a construction accident include:

 A Philadelphia Construction Accident Attorney with Quinn Law Group will help you understand your legal rights and make educated decisions about your next steps.
 There will be many legal ramifications of a construction accident, and you will need professional guidance to understand what your options are.
+Our founder Sean E. Quinn is a nationally recognized trial lawyer with a proven record of success in construction accident claims.
 An attorney may advise you:

-- To request for an extension if you are unable to complete any paperwork
+- To request an extension if you are unable to complete any paperwork; and

-- To ask a doctor to provide statements about your injuries in writing whenever you visit their office
+- Ask a doctor to provide statements about your injuries in writing whenever you visit their office.